What does the Bible say about handling anger the right way?

 James 1:2-8.
 “My brethren, count it all joy when ye fall into divers temptations; Knowing this, that the trying of your faith worketh patience.
 But let patience have her perfect work, that ye may be perfect and entire, wanting nothing.
 If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.
 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed.
 For let not that man think that he shall receive any thing of the Lord.
 A double minded man is unstable in all his ways.”

 Here we see that when we fall into diverse temptations, we must count it all joy!
 What?
 Be joyful that we are tempted?
 Now let’s hang on a second and see why.
 We are told that the “trying of your faith worketh patience.”
-This means that as we go through issues in life and encounter stressful situation, as “brethren” or believers, we have the power of the Holy Spirit in us and can rely upon God and His Word.
+This means that as we go through issues in life and encounter stressful situations, as “brethren” or believers, we have the power of the Holy Spirit in us and can rely upon God and His Word.

 With this focused mind we are able to endure temptations that lead us to selfish reasons for being angry.
 We see this as follows: